zeeman-effect/maiar-ai/website/docs/05-core-utilities/getObject.md

 ### Schema Descriptions

-Use schema descriptions to guide the LLM:
+Use schema descriptions to guide the model:

 ```typescript
 const UserSchema = z.object({